-There have been an increasing number of reports from the Center for Disease Control (CDC) that US citizens seeking weight loss surgery in Mexico have contracted a very serious drug resistant bacteria known as Pseudomonas aeruginosa.
+There has been an increasing number of reports from the Center for Disease Control (CDC) that US citizens seeking weight loss surgery in Mexico have contracted a severe drug-resistant bacteria known as Pseudomonas aeruginosa.

 Why Do People Seek Cheap Weight Loss Surgeries In Mexico?

-Tijuana, Mexico may seem like a dream come true to those who desperately seek weight loss surgery.
-The primary appeal is their cheap prices.
+Tijuana, Mexico, may seem like a dream come true to those who desperately seek weight loss surgery.
+The primary appeal is their low prices.

 Some clinics in Tijuana will only charge $4,000 for bariatric surgery with anesthesia included.
 Those who have tight budgets and who are at their wits end often jump at the idea of paying only a fraction of what they would pay in the United States.

 However, medical tourists often let the reduced cost blind them to the possible dangers of undergoing a medical procedure in a Tijuana clinic.
 There have been numerous cases of people coming back from Mexico with life-threatening complications after bariatric surgery.

 Going into a medical center across the border without proper research can often lead to potentially disastrous results.
 A trustworthy medical facility will abide by many regulatory factors.

 For example, immediate red flags should go up if the clinic you visit doesn’t require its physicians to be board certified.
 You should also check if the facility offers laboratory services or if they’re HIPAA compliant.

 All of these factors, and much more, will determine the quality control of the medical facility.
 More often than not, doctors in Mexico aren’t required to follow these guidelines.